Dynamical symmetries of supersymmetric oscillators: Concluding remarks

+One should notice that although the right-hand side involves a `Jacobian' which intrinsically appears to be antisymmetric, following the discussion presented in Sec. (\ref{sec2}), we must be careful to perform the left (right) derivatives with respect to the momenta (coordinates).
+If this prescription is followed, one can check that we get the equation of motion which reads which exactly matches with the Hamilton's equation obtained using Eq. (\ref{XH}), involving the generalized Poisson bracket.
+One further gets \(\dot{X} = \{X,F_0,F_3,F_1\}\), \(\dot{\theta} = \{\theta,F_0,F_3,F_1\}\), and \(\dot{\pi} = \{\pi,F_0,F_3,F_1\}\), meaning that the generalized Nambu bracket describes the classical dynamics of the supersymmetric oscillator.
+Thus, the conserved quantities serve as Nambu-Hamiltonians in the present problem. \\

+We remind the reader that in standard (non-supersymmetric) classical mechanics, the definition of the Nambu bracket is not unique \cite{Nambu3}.
+The same is true even in the pseudomechanics formalism, where one can pick any three amongst the conserved quantities \(\{\mathcal{Z}^i\}\) or their (suitable) linear combinations to serve as Nambu-Hamiltonians, and choose an appropriate normalization of the bracket to describe the equations of motion.
+A straightforward generalization to other examples is possible.
+We conclude this paper by noting that although we have introduced a generalized Nambu bracket for pseudomechanics, its quantum counterpart remains unclear.\\

-\textbf{Acknowledgements:} We are very grateful to Bijan Bagchi for carefully reading a preliminary version of the manuscript and for drawing our attention to the Pais-Uhlenbeck oscillator.
-A.S. would like to acknowledge the financial support from IIT Bhubaneswar, in the form of an Institute Research Fellowship.
-The work of A.G. is supported by Ministry of Education (MoE), Government of India in the form of a Prime Minister's Research Fellowship (ID: 1200454).
+\textbf{Acknowledgements:} A.S. would like to acknowledge the financial support from IIT Bhubaneswar in the form of an Institute Research Fellowship.
+The work of A.G. is supported by the Ministry of Education (MoE), Government of India, in the form of a Prime Minister's Research Fellowship (ID: 1200454).
+B.B. thanks Brainware University for infrastructural support.
+We thank Abhishek Chowdhury for his interest in this work.